catscarlet/makeiso-kuroko/README.md

 ## License

-Makeiso-Kuroko is licensed under MIT License.
+Makeiso-Kuroko is licensed under Anti-996-License, which is adapted from the MIT license.

 The default splash image is from ["Toaru Kagaku no Railgun - Shirai Kuroko" by Krukmeister](https://krukmeister.deviantart.com/art/Toaru-Kagaku-no-Railgun-Shirai-Kuroko-369206997) and it's licensed under a
 [Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License](http://creativecommons.org/licenses/by-nc-nd/3.0/).